laboon/ebook/text/25_test_plans.md

 * __FUN-COFFEE-TOO-COLD.__ If the coffee temperature is measured at 130 degrees Fahrenheit or less, the app shall display the `TOO COLD` message.
 * __FUN-TEA-ERROR.__ If the liquid being measured is actually tea, the app shall display the `SORRY, THIS APP DOES NOT SUPPORT TEA` message.

-We write down the identifiers of the requirements, and leave a space for the test plan identifiers.
+We write down the identifiers of the requirements, and leave a space for the test plan identifiers:

 ```
 FUN-COFFEE-TOO-HOT: